WSU-kduncan/ceg3120-dniyomukiza/cheatsheet.md

 __git rm --cached filename__ Removes files from tracking but leaves it on the disk

 __MERGE CONFLICT__: This error arises when local repositories does not have latest updates from remote repo or the other way around.
 Avid this by pulling from remote
+__git config --global pull.ff true__ It attempts to fast forward your branch to be up to date with your remote before applying your local commits.
+It will fix merging conflict
        .GIT FOLDER